davidkim918/Ph2_ACF_GUI/README.md

 # Ph2_ACF_GUI

+This is the version that incorporates RD53B testings.
+This is still in the development stage.

 Grading GUI for CMS Tracker Phase2 Acquisition &amp; Control Framework

 Uses the following python packages: PyQt5 (https://pypi.org/project/PyQt5/), pyqt-darktheme (https://pypi.org/project/pyqt-darktheme/)